 In 2001 a proposal she wrote (based on a Big Issue article she had researched) won her a place at the Encounters Documentary Laboratory which was the start of her journey to producing, directing researching and presenting her first feature documentary: Buried in Earthskin.
 This was completed in 2009.
-In the process of seeking funding for funding for this project, she moved to Johannesburg, worked on other documentaries and environmental projects (“The Air We Breathe” and “Black Man -White Woman” with Hand Held Films) and became a regular feature writer for Your Pregnancy Magazine.
-She also gave birth to two babies 21 months apart, got married and moved back to her Karoo farm for 3 months and eventually to Cape Town.
-She began writing regular features for Cape Town Child Mag.
+In the process of seeking funding for funding for this project, she moved to Johannesburg.
+She met Muna Lakhani and was handed the job of running the NGO Earthlife Africa for a short period in 2002, but found a new leader and stepped out of it to work on other documentaries and environmental projects (“The Air We Breathe” and “Black Man -White Woman” with Hand Held Films.)
+She fell pregnant with her first daughter and became a regular feature writer for Your Pregnancy Magazine for 3 years, during which time she birthed to two babies 21 months apart, got married and moved back to her Karoo farm for 3 months and eventually to Cape Town.
+Then began writing regular features for Cape Town Child Mag.

 She has since completed “The Fisher Stories- Life in the Time of Climate Change,” (Masifundisi Trust) and researched a 13 part series on sustainable agriculture for Cooked in Africa Films.
 (Cooked 5 -Living Free.)
-In 2010, she did research and production for a corporate funded feature documentary called “Corruption.”
-In 2012-13 she worked on a documentary series for the same company on the subject of marine resources.
-(Moving Sushi.)
+In 2010, she did research and production for a corporate-funded feature documentary called “Corruption.”
+In 2012-13 she was given the job of story director, compiling and scripting a documentary series for Cooked in Africa about the state of our global oceans (Moving Sushi.)
 See her blog:” Earthnotes for Hope” for further enlightenment.

 She began Earthnotes for Hope blog in 2012.